freevs/DBMS_SQL-Data-Science-Interview-Questions/SQL Data Science Interview Questions.md

 ## What is a subquery? what are the types?
 A subquery, or nested query, is a query placed within another SQL query.
+They can be very useful to select rows from a table with a condition that depends on the data in the same or another table.
+A Subquery is used to return data that will be used in the main query as a condition to further restrict the data to be retrieved.
+The subquery can be placed in the following SQL clauses they are WHERE clause, HAVING clause, FROM clause.

 **1. Scalar Subqueries**
 When a subquery returns a single value, or exactly one row and exactly one column, we call it a scalar subquery.
 This type of subquery is frequently used in the WHERE clause to filter the results of the main query.